cmspam/incus-docker/README.md

 It also installs the incus-ui-canonical to have a Web-based UI.

 *Versions*

-Debian version: I recommend using this with any glibc-based distributions.
+* Debian version: I recommend using this with any glibc-based distributions.
 This is based off of zabbly/incus stable builds ( https://github.com/zabbly/incus )

-*(Dockerfile-only) versions*
-Alpine versions are also available, only in Dockerfile form.
+* Alpine version: Available, only in Dockerfile form.
 These will not be prioritized at present.

 *Branches*

-You can pull from
+You can pull from:
-incus-docker:latest -- The default choice.
-The latest stable version of Incus incus-docker:daily -- The daily builds from zabbly/incus incus-docker:lts -- The 6.0 LTS version of incus.
+* incus-docker:latest -- The default choice.
+The latest stable version of Incus
+* incus-docker:daily -- The daily builds from zabbly/incus
+* incus-docker:lts -- The 6.0 LTS version of incus.

 How to use it: